8none1/pytrionesmqtt/README.md

  - Listens for commands on a topic
  - Issues status updates on a different topic
  - Expects and produces JSON formatted payloads
+ - Supports multiple instances on the same MQTT server.
+You can run this script on more than one device and they'll try and share the work.
+This is useful for reaching out of the way devices.

 ## How to use it
   - Prerequisites